yegor256/blog/_posts/2015/jul/2015-07-13-meetings-are-legalized-robbery.md

 ## Meetings Burn Money

-This aligns closely with the previous conclustion.
+This aligns closely with the previous conclusion.
 Meetings are among the biggest budget consumers of any type of activity in a project, simply because they pay _everybody_ who is sitting in that room or on that Skype conference while the result they produce is almost equal to what a single person can deliver.